SamCoVT/TaliForth2/docs/manual.md

 This has an `IF` in it, which we will need to translate into branches and will be a good demonstration of using local labels.
-This word has stateful behavior (eg. it acts differently in INTERPRET mode than it does in COMPILE mode).
+This word has stateful behavior (e.g. it acts differently in INTERPRET mode than it does in COMPILE mode).
 While we could translate the "state @" portion at the beginning into JSRs to xt_state and xt_fetch, it will be much faster to look in the state variable directly in assembly.
 You can find all of the names of internal Tali variables in